ark-lang/ark/README.md

 # ark-go
-Experimental Ark compiler in Go
+Experimental Ark compiler in Go.

-You cand find the language reference and other stuff over [here](https://github.com/ark-lang/ark).
+You can find the language reference and other stuff over [here](https://github.com/ark-lang/ark).

 	Usage of ark-go:
 	  -input:   input file